McDonald’s Recipes

 Jump to Recipe

-• ½ cup cayenne pepper hot sauce (like Frank’s RedHot)
+• 1/2 cup cayenne pepper hot sauce (Frank’s RedHot is the gold standard)

 • 4 tbsp unsalted butter, melted